-Florida Hospital for Childrens pediatric rehabilitation program specializes in child development, which means theyre the experts in both spotting potential issues and developing individualized therapies to address them.
+AdventHealth for Children's pediatric rehabilitation program specializes in child development, which means they're the experts in both spotting potential issues and developing individualized therapies to address them.

 The program focuses on working with families to assemble a team across the many disciplines it takes to care for children with cerebral palsy.

 In addition to identifying delays in development, tests for cerebral palsy include:

 - CT scan

 - A head MRI

 Because its symptoms are so pervasive your brain controls virtually every part of your body, after all cerebral palsy care calls for a team of experts.
 At AdventHealth, they include: